romanf-dev/magnesium-rs/README.md

         static SCHED: Executor = Executor::new();

-It have to be initialized once on startup and then called inside interrupt handlers designated to actors execution:
+It has to be initialized once at startup and then called inside interrupt handlers designated to actors execution:

         SCHED.schedule(...<current interrupt vector number>...);